shadestalker/splunk-connect-for-syslog/docs/troubleshooting.md

     sourcetype="sourcetype::SC4S:PROBE".
     So far received events from 1 missing index(es).
     ```
+This is an indication that the standard `d_hec` destination in syslog-ng (which is the route to Splunk) is being rejected by the HEC endpoint.
 The above errors is normally caused by an index that has not been created on the Splunk side, and is a common occurrence in new
 installations.
 This can present a serious problem, as just _one_ bad index will "taint" the entire batch (in this case, 1000 events) and
 prevent _any_ of them from being sent to Splunk.  _It is imperative that the container logs be free of these kinds of errors in production._